Mikolaj-A-Kowalski/vibed-todo-action/README.md

+## This is vibe-coded repo and it doesn't work - Will probably be deleted at some point

 # TODO Comment Checker GitHub Action

 A GitHub Action that automatically searches git diffs for `TODO:` comments and creates pull request comments to highlight them.